Your Weekend Guide to the Best Shows and Movies to Watch

-Look, not everything is terrible, OK?
-TV can be quite comforting, at least when the headlines aren’t blaring.
-To that end, Observer Entertainment has curated the guide below to stimulate your streaming pleasure centers and make sense of the madness that is figuring out what to watch this weekend or on your off-hours.
-All the major streaming services are represented, from Netflix to CBS All Access—and even Quibi—and we’ve offered recommendations for new or recent releases for all of them, as well as classic, hidden gems that may be buried between the cracks.
+May is in full swing, birds are chirping and new shows and movies have arrived to soothe our pandemic unpleasantries.
+To that end, Observer Entertainment has curated the guide below to stimulate your streaming pleasure centers and—hopefully—help you figure out what to watch this weekend or on your off-hours.
+The major streaming services are represented, from Netflix to Hulu to Amazon, and we’ve offered recommendations for new or recent releases for all of them, as well as classic, hidden gems that may be buried between the cracks.

 The list below is not comprehensive, but it is curated, because our opinions matter, thank you very much.
-Here are some of the finest offerings available to stream online or watch on TV this Mother’s Day weekend.
+Here are some of the finest offerings available to stream online or watch on TV.

+SEE ALSO: 40 Years Ago, Yoda Showed Us the Truth of the Force in ‘Empire’

 Hulu